trapexit/mergerfs/README.md

 https://lkml.kernel.org/linux-fsdevel/20211024132607.1636952-1-amir73il@gmail.com/T/

-By default FUSE would issue a flush before the release of a file descriptor.
+By default, FUSE would issue a flush before the release of a file descriptor.
 This was considered a bit aggressive and a feature added to give the FUSE server the ability to choose when that happens.